Disclosure Framework—Board's Decision Process

-- Download the comment letters on the Exposure Draft
+- Download the comment letters on the proposed Concepts Statement

-- Download the comment letter summary on the Exposure Draft
+- Download the comment letter summary on the proposed Concepts Statement

-On July 12, 2012, the Board issued Invitation to Comment – Disclosure Framework.
+On July 12, 2012, the Board issued an Invitation to Comment, Disclosure Framework.
 The original due date for comment letters was set for November 16, 2012 but due to Hurricane Sandy the comment period was extended two weeks to November 30, 2012.